Student Loan Reform

 Easing the burden of student loan debt.

 While there are clear federal goals to increase the number of medical professionals in the United States, the current student debt crisis tells another story.
-After at least 10 years of higher education, the average first-year orthodontist carries $365,000 in debt.
+After at least 10 years of higher education, the average first-year orthodontist carries over $560,000 in student loan debt.

 We recognize this is a huge burden for our members.
 It also discourages students – particularly from underserved communities – from even considering the specialty.
 While the AAO is committed to general policies that make college more affordable, we have several areas of focus to help our members conquer their debt.